arnav57/aise4020_project/docs/software/Sprint3_Log.md

 # Software & Autonomy (Sprint 3)

 This sprint was spent actually implementing things on the real car.
 The things I got working are listed below.
-Note that the setup assumes a single piece of black tape on a background with enough contrast between itself and the tape what will be used for the demo
+Note that the setup assumes that a single piece of black tape on a background with enough contrast between itself and the tape, is what will be used for the in-person demo

 1. Lane following
 2. Lane switching